-Each spring and fall, Toronto Parks and Trees Foundation partners with community organizations to bring Tree For Me events to Toronto neighbourhoods.
+Each spring and fall, Toronto Parks and Trees Foundation provides community and charitabel organizations with grants to support their environmental efforts by bringing Tree For Me events to Toronto neighbourhoods.
 The program provides a free, native tree to homeowners and tenants who have permission to plant a tree on private land.

 Toronto’s trees are estimated to reduce energy costs by $9.7 million annually.

 Know where you would like to plant a tree but don't know which tree to choose?
 Take our simple tree matching quiz and find out!